4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 There are a few universal “dreaded” jobs everyone hates to do—among the top-ranked, ironing their clothes and cleaning their oven.

 So, it’s likely when you bought your last oven.
-You were really excited to see that it had a “self-cleaning” feature.
+You were excited to see that it had a “self-cleaning” feature.
 Goodbye to the days of smelly cleaner fumes and back-breaking scrubbing, and hello to a sparkling clean oven with just the touch of a button.

 Not so fast!